fieldtrip/website/references_to_review_papers_and_teaching_material.md

 Sylvain Baillet wrote a recent review manuscript on [Magnetoencephalography for brain electrophysiology and imaging](http://www.nature.com/neuro/journal/v20/n3/full/nn.4504.html) in Nature Neuroscience (2017).

+[The brain in time: insights from neuromagnetic recordings](http://onlinelibrary.wiley.com/doi/10.1111/j.1749-6632.2010.05438.x/abstract) by Riitta Hari, Lauri Parkkonen and Cathy Nangini gives a comprehensive introduction to MEG.

+An old, but certainly not outdated paper on SQUID-based MEG instrumentation is [Magnetoencephalography—theory, instrumentation, and applications to noninvasive studies of the working human brain](https://doi.org/10.1103/RevModPhys.65.413) by Hämäläinen et al. (1993).

+A recent review of advancements in OPM-based MEG research is given in [Moving magnetoencephalography towards real-world applications with a wearable system](https://doi.org/10.1038/nature26147) by Boto et al. (2018).

+### Books

 A comprehensive introduction in the neurophysiology and biophysics of EEG (also relevant for MEG) is given in [Electric Fields of the Brain: The Neurophysics of EEG, 2nd Edition](http://www.amazon.com/Electric-Fields-Brain-Neurophysics-EEG/dp/019505038X/ref=sr_1_1?s=books&ie=UTF8&qid=1375859032&sr=1-1) by Paul L. Nunez and Ramesh Srinivasan.

 Steven J Luck, [An Introduction to the Event-Related Potential Technique](http://www.amazon.com/Introduction-Event-Related-Potential-Technique-Neuroscience/dp/0262621967), MIT Press: 2005, ISBN 0262621967.
 This book is reviewed here: Peter Hagoort (2006) [Event-related potentials from the user's perspective](http://www.nature.com/neuro/journal/v9/n4/full/nn0406-463.html); Nature Neuroscience 9, 463.

-[The brain in time: insights from neuromagnetic recordings](http://onlinelibrary.wiley.com/doi/10.1111/j.1749-6632.2010.05438.x/abstract) by Riitta Hari, Lauri Parkkonen and Cathy Nangini gives a comprehensive introduction to MEG.

-MEG: An Introduction to Methods. by Peter Hansen, Morten Kringelbach, Riitta Salmelin.
-[Pdf](http://brainmaster.com/software/pubs/brain/MEG%20-%20An%20Intro.pdf), [Amazon](http://www.amazon.com/MEG-Introduction-Methods-Peter-Hansen/dp/0195307232/ref=sr_1_2?s=books&ie=UTF8&qid=1375859237&sr=1-2&keywords=magnetoencephalography).
+[MEG: An Introduction to Methods]((http://www.amazon.com/MEG-Introduction-Methods-Peter-Hansen/dp/0195307232/ref=sr_1_2?s=books&ie=UTF8&qid=1375859237&sr=1-2&keywords=magnetoencephalography) by Peter Hansen, Morten Kringelbach, Riitta Salmelin (2010).
+[Pdf](http://brainmaster.com/software/pubs/brain/MEG%20-%20An%20Intro.pdf).

-An old, but certainly not outdated paper on SQUID-based MEG instrumentation is [Magnetoencephalography—theory, instrumentation, and applications to noninvasive studies of the working human brain](https://doi.org/10.1103/RevModPhys.65.413) by Hämäläinen et al. (1993).

-A recent review of advancements in OPM-based MEG research is given in [Moving magnetoencephalography towards real-world applications with a wearable system](https://doi.org/10.1038/nature26147) by Boto et al. (2018).
+[Magnetoencephalography - From Signals to Dynamic Cortical Networks](https://www.springer.com/gp/book/9783662521113) by Selma Supek and Cheryl J Aine (2014).

 ## Guidelines for acquisition, analysis and publication